stkbailey/data-replication-on-kubernetes/README.md

 #### Install Docker Desktop and enable Kubernetes

-Coming out of this section, you need to have a Kubernetes cluster which you have admin access to and can deploy resources to using `kubectl`.
+Youu will need to have a Kubernetes cluster which you have admin access to and can deploy resources to using `kubectl`.
 If you already have that, then you can skip this section.

-If you don't have that, you will need to set it up, and the easiest way to do it is using Docker for Desktop.
+If you don't, the easiest way to do it is using Docker for Desktop.
 You'll want to follow the documentation on Docker's website.

 1. Install Docker for Desktop.
 [Mac](https://docs.docker.com/docker-for-mac/install/).
 2. Enable Kubernetes.
 [Mac](https://docs.docker.com/docker-for-mac/kubernetes/)